 Our four-year degree programmes (including a foundation year) provide an alternative route to undergraduate study at university if you do not have the grades to access higher education in the traditional way.

-On successful completion of the Humanities Foundation Year pathway you will progress on to the English Literature (with a Foundation Year) undergraduate degree.
+On successful completion of the Humanities Foundation Year pathway you will progress on to the English Literature undergraduate degree.
+You can also choose to study English Literature with a placement year of paid work experience.